On infinity thick quasiconvexity and applications: Introduction

-In contrast to \Cref{prop_DURAND} (2), a geometric property equivalent to \eqref{eq:equivalenceofnorms} has to be \emph{local}.
+In contrast to the very $\infty$-thick quasiconvexity property defined in \Cref{prop_DURAND} (2), a geometric property equivalent to \eqref{eq:equivalenceofnorms} has to be \emph{local}.
 For example, if $Z$ is the union of two separated open Euclidean balls and the separation is decreased to zero, the corresponding constants $c$ converge to zero.
-This phenomenom is captured by our first theorem. \begin{theorem} Let $Z$ be a locally complete metric measure space with a reference measure that is infinitesimally doubling, and finite and positive on all balls.
-Then the following are quantitatively equivalent. \begin{enumerate} \item $\LIP^{\infty}(Z) = W^{1,\infty}(Z)$ and the lower bound \eqref{eq:equivalenceofnorms} holds with a constant $c > 0$; \item $Z$ is very $\infty$-thick $(C,R)$-quasiconvex for some $C \geq 1$ and $R \in (0,\infty]$: for every $x_0 \in Z$, every pair $x,y \in B( x_0, R )$ can be joined with a curve whose length is at most $C d(x,y)$ and the curve can be chosen to be in the complement of any given $\infty$-negligible family of curves. \end{enumerate} Either of the properties (1) or (2) imply that $Z$ supports a weak $(1,\infty)$-Poincaré inequality up to some scale.
+This phenomenon is captured by our first theorem, where we localize the very $\infty$-thick quasiconvexity from \cite{D-CJS2016}. \begin{theorem} Let $Z$ be a locally complete metric measure space with a reference measure that is infinitesimally doubling, and finite and positive on all balls.
+Then the following are quantitatively equivalent. \begin{enumerate} \item $\LIP^{\infty}(Z) = W^{1,\infty}(Z)$, where \eqref{eq:equivalenceofnorms} holds with a constant $c > 0$; \item $Z$ is very $\infty$-thick $(C,R)$-quasiconvex for some $C \geq 1$ and $R \in (0,\infty]$: for every $x_0 \in Z$, every pair $x,y \in B( x_0, R )$ can be joined with a curve whose length is at most $C d(x,y)$ and the curve can be chosen to be in the complement of any given $\infty$-negligible family of curves. \end{enumerate} Either of the properties (1) or (2) imply that $Z$ supports a weak $(1,\infty)$-Poincaré inequality up to some scale.
 Conversely, if the reference measure is doubling up to some scale and the weak $(1,\infty)$-Poincaré inequality holds up to a scale, then (2) holds.
-Both of these statements are quantitative. \end{theorem} \Cref{thm:equivalence} (2) implies that, up to a scale, $Z$ is quantitatively well-connected; the dependence of $C$ and $R$ on $c$ is discussed in \Cref{rem:asymptoticbehaviour} and in the special case $c = 1$ in \Cref{sec:essentialdistance:proofs} below. \begin{remark} \Cref{thm:equivalence} (2) has potential theoretic consequences.
-Indeed, it implies that every equivalence class in $N^{1,\infty}(Z)$ consists of a unique locally Lipschitz function.
-The equivalence with \Cref{thm:equivalence} (1) yields that the unique representative is, in fact, Lipschitz.
-Since an equivalence class in $N^{1,\infty}(Z)$ is closed under modifications in a set negligible for Sobolev $\infty$-capacity, it follows that every point has positive Sobolev $\infty$-capacity. \end{remark} We emphasize that metric measure spaces whose connected components accumulate cannot satisfy the conclusion of \Cref{thm:equivalence} (2), such as the complementary components of the standard Sierpi\'nski carpet in \Cref{carpet:intro}.
-On the other hand, when $Z$ is quasiconvex, more can be said.
-This is our second theorem. \begin{theorem} Let $Z$ be a locally complete metric measure space with a reference measure that is infinitesimally doubling, and finite and positive on all balls.
-Then the following are quantitatively equivalent: \begin{enumerate} \item $\LIP^{\infty}(Z) = W^{1,\infty}(Z)$ and $Z$ is quasiconvex; \item $Z$ is very $\infty$-thick quasiconvex; \item $\LIP^{\infty}(Z) = W^{1,\infty}(Z)$ with comparable energy seminorms. \end{enumerate} Under any one of these assumptions, $Z$ supports a weak $(1,\infty)$-Poincaré inequality. \end{theorem} Observe, in particular, that \Cref{thm:bounded:doubling} implies that the connectivity assumption in \Cref{prop_DURAND} (3) is a consequence of the energy seminorm comparability.
-Thus \Cref{thm:bounded:doubling} leads to a strengthening of \Cref{prop_DURAND}.
+Both of these statements are quantitative. \end{theorem} \Cref{thm:equivalence} (2) implies that, up to a scale, $Z$ is quantitatively well-connected; the dependence of $C$ and $R$ on $c$ is discussed in \Cref{rem:asymptoticbehaviour} and in the special case $c = 1$ in \Cref{prop:sharpness} below, as well as in \Cref{sec:essentialdistance:proofs}.